tpascarella/sr50/docs/equipment/apps.md

 # Apps

-These are the apps you should download onto your phone.
+>Download these apps onto your phone.

+You will need the following:

 ## Checking Account App